 - 123. Potential competitors who wish to open a new Elevator in the Relevant Markets face high barriers to entry.
 As a result, entry is unlikely to replace the competition lost when P&H acquired the Virden Elevator.
 Entry is only effective in constraining the exercise of market power when it is viable.
 Viable entry occurs when a potential competitor's entry is likely, timely, and sufficient in scope.
 The costs, difficulty finding a suitable site, and regulatory approvals make it unlikely that de novo entry will soon replace the competition lost from the Acquisition. - 124.
 The evidence that barriers to de novo entry are high is consistent, coming from both G3 and P&H. G3 is a grain handling company founded in 2015 through the purchase of grain handling assets of the former Canadian Wheat Board and Bunge Grains Canada.
 Since 2015, G3 has completed the construction of ten new Elevators in Western Canada.
 The witness statement from G3's executive, Brett Malkoske, details the time and costs associated with building new Elevators.
-In summary, G3's experience is that the total costs to build a new grain Elevator are \$ \\\\\\\ and that it typically takes between \\\\\\\ months from deciding to construct an Elevator to commencing operations.
+In summary, G3's experience is that the total costs to build a new grain Elevator are \$ construct an Elevator to commencing operations.

-125. G3's evidence on barriers is consistent with the evidence from P&H.

-191 P&H estimates that the cost to build Dugald is between \$ million to \$ million.
-192 P&H expects that Dugald will open
+125. G3's evidence on barriers is consistent with the evidence from P&H. P&H decided to replace its Transcona Elevator with a new build in Dugald, Manitoba.
+P&H began to consider sites for this new Elevator in June 2018.
+P&H estimates that the cost to build Dugald is between Second million to Second million.
+P&H expects that Dugald will open early winter of 2021 - three years after it made the decision to build a new Elevator.

-CCS (2012 Comp Trib 14), at para.s 216-217; Merger Enforcement Guidelines, part 7, para.
-7.2

-(October 6, 2011); Tervita Corp. v.
+&lt;sup>188 CCS (2012 Comp Trib 14), at para.s 216-217; Merger Enforcement Guidelines, part 7, para.
+7.2 (October 6, 2011); Tervita Corp. v.
 Canada (Commissioner of Competition), 2015 SCC 3, at para.
 64-83.
 CB-A-048, Malkoske Statement, p.
 3, para.
 6.